Financial-Times/asana-bot/README.md

 * PicturesBot -> when assigned adds tasks to the Pictures project
 * DesignBot -> when assigned adds tasks to the Design project
 * ReportBot -> when assigned backs up the project
+* SocialBot -> when assigned adds tasks to the Social Promotion Requests project

 ## Setup